Financial-Times/origami/components/o-share/README.md

 </div>
 ```

-#### Open In A New Tab

-Social share actions open in the same frame, but you may add `target="_blank"` to the `<a>` element if your project requires share links are opened in a new tab/window where supported.

 #### Text Labels

 Add the `o-share__action--labelled` class to any share action to display the action text alongside the icon.
 This example uses the twitter action, but we recommend this only for [custom actions](#custom-actions) which are less recognisable compared with big social media brands.